2022 ELECTION INFORMATION

 IMPORTANT ELECTION DATES

-Starting August 2 through August 16 at 5:00 p.m. filing is open for 2022 City Council Candidates.
-Full candidate packets are available at City Hall during business hours, or you can download from the "2022 Candidate Packet" link below.
+Starting July 30 through August 13 at 5:00 p.m. filing is open for 2024 City Council Candidates.
+Full candidate packets are available at City Hall during business hours, or you can download from the "2024 Candidate Packet" link below (available once candidate filing period begins).
 Please see all links directly below for the Candidate Packet and Campaign Manual.
-If you decide to download the application and apply remotely, you will need to email the Affidavit of Candidacy from the packet to Michael Sommerfeld at the City of Montrose: msommerfeld@montrose-mn.com.
+If you decide to download the application and apply remotely, you will need to email the Affidavit of Candidacy from the packet to Jackie Heinz at the City of Montrose: jheinz@montrose-mn.com.
 If you do send in your form via email, you will still need to pay the $2.00 filing fee by stopping by City Hall to drop off a cash/check payment for $2.00 either at City Hall or in one of the designated drop boxes for utility payments, with the payment clearly marked as to what it is for.
 If you have any other questions, please contact City Hall at 763-575-7422.

 CANDIDATES FOR CITY OFFICESThe following individuals have filed an Affidavit of Candidacy for the offices listed below.
 Candidates are listed in the order in which they filed for the office: